macey26/100-days-of-code/r1-log.md

 Continued on with the basic javascript exercises on @freeCodeCamp.

 I had a huge surprise when in the middle of my work, beta merged into just freeCodeCamp, that was really exciting.

+###R2D47
+Working through the basic javascript @freeCodeCamp.
+Made it to the else section.
+Found some really good step by step methose for solving code on the @freeCodeCamp forum